 Our half mile nature trail winds through differing woodland habitats, the ‘Wildlife Warrior’ activity areas, as well as the ruins of the old ‘Dob Hall’ and the industrial archaeology of the old Nunckley Hill quarry.
 Why not take a look at videos of the trail?
 The Trail is accessed from the Heritage Centre and is open daily from 10am to 5pm or dusk, whichever is earlier..

 Our Spinney Trail is a circular path through the woods to the North of the car park.
 Within the Spinney children can explore their creative side in the den building area, whilst adjacent to the Spinney Trail we have a new high-level seating area with panoramic views over the quarry and railway, served by the “Waffle Shack”, a small refreshment kiosk serving hot & cold drinks and ice creams.
-Later in the summer we hope to operate a small garden railway.
+Our garden railway opens over the spring bank holiday and will run on selected days during the summer..

 We have created a scene from the late 19th century.
 Stonemasons’ huts would have been served by tub wagons pushed along a narrow gauge railway and then on to the standard gauge plank wagons.
 There is also a small exhibition building where you can find out more about the history of the quarry and the restoration of the railway.
 The quarrying recreation area opens Spring 2017.